 Carbohydrate-counting (carb-counting) – Carb-counting is the process where people with diabetes who take insulin count the number of carbohydrate grams in their meals or snacks to determine the amount of insulin they need to take to compensate for their food.
 (Everyone’s insulin-to-carb ratios and insulin administration methods and needs are different.
 You should work with your healthcare team to find the best diabetes management plan for you.)

 Celiac disease – a genetic autoimmune disease, not a food allergy, which causes damage to the small intestine and interferes with the absorption of nutrients, when gluten is ingested.

-Certified Diabetes Educator (CDE) – a CDE is a healthcare professional who is trained to specifically help patients with diabetes.
+Certified Diabetes Care and Education Specialist (CDCES) – a CDCES is a healthcare professional who is trained to specifically help patients with diabetes.
 They educate patients about diabetes management, medication, and diet.

 Continuous glucose monitor (CGM) – CGMs are devices that continuously receive glucose levels from a sensor on the body and sends the information to a receiver for patients to view trends and 24-hours worth of glucose readings.
 Most common CGM brands: Dexcom (G4, G5, G6), Medtronic Enlite (pairs with Minimed 530G and 630G), Medtronic Guardian (pairs with Minimed 670G).

 Cystic Fibrosis Related Diabetes (CFRD) – a unique type of diabetes that affects those with Cystic Fibrosis.
 It has characteristics of type 1 and type 2 diabetes.